 While exercise therapy helps people living with arthritis, exercise recommendations vary from person to person.
 Choosing which exercises are best for you depends on your specific issues, as well as your current fitness level and strength.

 Chiropractors are committed to helping you be more physically active.
-A chiropractor can evaluate your strength and flexibility, as well as screen for anything that may limit your physical ability.
+A chiropractor can evaluate your strength and range of motion, as well as screen for anything that may limit your physical ability.
 Ask your chiropractor for an evaluation before you start.

 Then work with a chiropractor to create an exercise therapy plan that can ease your arthritic pain, instead of adding to it.